 Another quick fix to cover old holes is by using putty to fill them.
 A key tip to take away if you use this method?
 Buy several colors in varying shades – light, medium, and dark – at the hardware store and blend them to get the perfect custom color to match your unique wood grain.

 Of course, the simplest way to avoid old holes (if it’s an option) is by reusing them to install your new hardware!

-Keeping an eye on the location of where you install your cabinet pulls and knobs is very important.
+Keeping an eye on the location of where you install your stainless steel pulls and knobs is very important.
 While it may make sense to add your hardware in the same place on each drawer or cabinet, it doesn’t always look right in the end.
 For example, if you have a cabinet with multiple drawers and the bottom drawer is larger, you’ll want to install the pull higher on the lowest drawer to maintain consistency and balance.
 Visuals are crucial here, which is why temporarily attaching hardware (as mentioned above) can be a great way to see for yourself how the finished product will look.